logo2

 Newspaper ad - May 1905

-Fortune turned quickly, however.
-The company experienced a financial crisis and the board of directors released their chemist, William Amundson (1).
-The next batch made was a double batch, which spoiled in preparation and was bottled during the absence of Bordas (1).
-Many people got sick and the batch was recalled by the company and the Houghton County Public Health Department (1).
-Unfortunately, the damage to their reputation was fatal.
-The company dissolved in 1906 (1).
-A year later, stockholders and officials made plans to re-start the business, but it did not happen (1).
+Monette and Smith (1) presented a different account of the company's demise based to local recollections.
+When the company experienced a financial crisis, the board of directors released their chemist, William Amundson.
+The next batch made was a double batch, which spoiled in preparation and was bottled during the absence of Bordas.
+Many people got sick and the batch was recalled by the company and the Houghton County Public Health Department.
+Unfortunately, the damage to their reputation was fatal and the company dissolved in 1906.
+This account was not mentioned in the newspapers from Lake Linden, Calumet, Hancock, and Houghton.

 References